Bithomp/bithomp-tools/readme.md

 The project "Bithomp tools" is discontinued because it's technical capabilities no longer meet the needs of the modern marketplace.
 --------------------------------------------------------------------------------------------------------
-You can still download and use it offline on a separate secure offline computer/phone, but for online transactions it's recommended to use hardware wallets. https://bithomp.com/wallets/hardware
+You can still download and use it offline on a separate secure offline computer/phone, but for online transactions it's recommended to use hardware wallets or a mobile app XUMM. https://bithomp.com/wallets/hardware

 # Bithomp Tools

-A tool to sign (and submit) simple transactions for xrp accounts, you can use secret, mnemonic or ledger hardware wallet.
+A tool to sign (and submit) transactions for XRPL, you can use secret, mnemonic or ledger hardware wallet.

 ## Standalone offline version